micromata/Baumeister/README.md

 Baumeister is here to help you to build your things.
 From Bootstrap themes over static websites to single page applications.
 Baumeister provides:

 - a file structure with focus on maintainability and upgradability
-- a build setup based on Webpack and npm scripts with the following »features«
+- a build setup based on webpack and npm scripts with the following »features«
 	- generate static sites with ease using handlebars templates
 		- optional – see [details](#writing-markup-static-sites-vs-single-page-apps)
 	- transpile, bundle and minify your code